Van Gisbergen: Podium not reflective of struggle for pace - Speedcafe

 “I did nothing; they took themselves out,” quipped the three-time champion.

-“I sort of had no speed, I just sort of rollered around, but after the stop, my car did get a bit better.
+“I sort of had no speed, I just sort of wallowed around, but after the stop, my car did get a bit better.
 We’ve been struggling a lot today.

 “The last lap, obviously it was pretty interesting with Cam.
 I’m not sure if he did side or rears [pit stop], but he had nothing left at the end, and I had a good race with him.”